datonpope/skeptai/docs/faq.md

 no single team has.
 Open sourcing creates the contribution mechanic that lets the framework grow into compliance, legal, medical, architecture, and every other domain where AI output quality has high-stakes consequences.

 ---

-**Can I use my own API key?**
-Yes.
-Enter your Anthropic API key in the optional field above the input area.
-This removes the rate limit for your session and uses your own token quota.
-Your key is used in-session only and is never stored, logged, or transmitted anywhere except directly to the Anthropic API.

----